|Nutrition Facts (per serving)|

-Oatmeal Carmelitas are filled with caramel and chocolate, sandwiched in between a wonderful mixture of oatmeal and brown sugar.
+Oatmeal carmelitas are filled with caramel and chocolate, sandwiched in between a wonderful mixture of oatmeal and brown sugar.
 This is one of the best cookie recipes around.
-I don't remember the first time I tasted these bars, but they are a favorite with family and guests.
+We don't remember the first time we tasted these bars, but they are a favorite with family and guests.

 It's important not to overbake these bar cookies.
 If you do, the crust will get hard and you won't get the melting combination of caramel and chocolate in the middle.
 Watch them carefully when they are in the oven the first time you make them.
 The caramel should just be bubbling around the edges of the pan.
 When that happens, they are done; get them out of the oven.

 - 2 cups flour